A case for value-based content

-We can all agree that selling features and benefits is the nexus of product differentiation, according to marketing textbooks, and attention-grabbing content is key to lead generation as per modern-day strategies.
+We can all agree that selling features and benefits is the nexus of product differentiation.
+According to marketing textbooks, attention-grabbing content is key to lead generation as per modern-day strategies.
 But is the content embedded in your marketing collateral what your target audience really wants?

 Take a step back to the email examples above: what if, at least, one offered something of value… like tips on how to care for and extend the life of the items I bought?
 Content offering solutions to a problem I am faced with, perhaps?
 Most likely my reaction would have been different.

 To borrow a quote from United States-based marketing guru, Joe Chernov, “your top of the funnel content must be intellectually divorced from your product but emotionally wed to it.”
 In other words, the goal of your content should be more about creating value for your customers.
 Sell, but subtly.

 Creating content that offers value